Oracle posterior contraction rates under hierarchical priors: General results

 \subsection{Proof sketch}

 Here we sketch the main steps in the proof of our main abstract result Theorem \ref{thm:general_ms}.
-The details will be deferred to Section \ref{section:proof_main_result}.
+The details will be deferred to Appendix \ref{section:proof_main_result}.
 The proof can be roughly divided into two main steps.